Whimsy Stick

 Built-in behavioral cues

 Wait before every release.
 Drop-it after every catch.
-For a high energy dog, that wait cue is where the impulse control training happens — and impulse control training is a critical component of how to tire out a high energy dog neurologically.
-These cues aren’t extra training steps — they’re structural requirements that make the dog engage cognitively, adding mental fatigue on top of physical exertion.
+For a high energy dog, that wait cue is where the impulse control training happens, adding neurological fatigue on top of the physical.
+These cues aren’t extra training steps.
+They’re structural requirements that make the dog engage cognitively.
+See the full Impulse Control Drills guide for the progression.

 Makes it training too